-- (1) The Agency determines that the taxpayer has complied with the Qualified Allocation Plan and has completed at least fifty percent (50%) of the activities included in the development's qualified basis. - (2) Within 30 days after the date the development is placed in service.

-(h) Forfeiture. - A taxpayer that receives a credit under this section must immediately report any recapture event under section 42 of the Code to the Housing Finance Agency.
+- (1) The Agency determines that the taxpayer has complied with the Qualified Allocation Plan and has completed at least fifty percent (50%) of the activities included in the development's eligible basis. - (2) Within 30 days after the development is placed in service date. - (h) Forfeiture.
+A taxpayer that receives a credit under this section must immediately report any recapture event under section 42 of the Code to the Housing Finance Agency.
 If the taxpayer or any of its owners are required under section 42(j) of the Code to recapture all or part of a federal credit with respect to a qualified North Carolina low-income development, the taxpayer forfeits the corresponding part of the credit allowed under this section.
-This requirement does not apply in the following circumstances:

-- (1) When the recapture of part or all of the federal credit is the result of an event that occurs in the sixth or a subsequent calendar year after the calendar year in which the development was awarded a federal credit allocation. - (2) The taxpayer elected to transfer the credit allowed by this section to the Housing Finance Agency.

-(i) Liability From Forfeiture. - A taxpayer that forfeits all or part of the credit allowed under this section is liable for all past taxes avoided and any refund claimed as a result of the credit plus interest at the rate established under G.S.
-105-241.21.
-The interest is computed from the date the Secretary transferred the credit amount to the Housing Finance Agency.
+This requirement does not apply in the following circumstances: - When the recapture of part or all of the federal credit is the result of an event that occurs in the sixth or a subsequent calendar year after the calendar year in which the development was awarded a federal credit allocation. - (2) The taxpayer elected to transfer the credit allowed by this section to the Housing Finance Agency. - (i) Liability From Forfeiture.
+A taxpayer that forfeits all or part of the credit allowed under this section is liable for all past taxes avoided and any refund claimed as a result of the credit plus interest at the rate established under G.S.
+105-241.1(i).
+The interest rate is computed from the date the Secretary transferred the credit amount to the Housing Finance Agency.
 The past taxes, refund, and interest are due 30 days after the date the credit is forfeited.
 A taxpayer that fails to pay the taxes, refund, and interest by the due date is subject to the penalties provided in G.S.
 105-236.
-(2002-87, s.
-1; 2003-416, ss.
-6-8; 2004-110, s.
-4.2; 2007-491, s.
-44(1)a.)

-§ 105-129.43.
-(See Editor's note for repeal) Substantiation.
+"§ 105-129.43.
+Substantiation.

 A taxpayer allowed a credit under this Article must maintain and make available for inspection any information or records required by the Secretary of Revenue or the Housing Finance Agency.
 The burden of proving eligibility for a credit and the amount of the credit rests upon the taxpayer.
-(2002-87, s.
-1.)

-§ 105-129.44.
-(See note for repeal) Report.
+"§ 105-129.44.
+Report.